sagarsaija/shadeform-frontend/README.md

 ## Getting Started

-Make sure you are using Node.js version 18.17.0.
-Use nvm to switch with command:
+Make sure you are using Node.js version 18.17.0 or above.
+Use nvm to switch with these commands:

 ```
 nvm install 18.17.0